-This is an introductory course that covers the basics of how networks work, including the topics of OSI model, Internet model, network components, LANs, WANs, routers, switches, wireless communication, network security, TCP/IP Internet protocols, and network applications such as web and email.
-It also covers the fundamental aspects of configuring and troubleshooting network features on a Windows or UNIX workstation.
+This course introduces students to the basics of networks and their functionality, including the Open Systems Interconnection model, network components, local and wide area networks, routers, switches, wireless communication, network security, Internet protocols, and network applications such as web and email.
+It also covers the fundamentals of configuring and troubleshooting network features on popular computing platforms.